BigBrotherBot/big-brother-bot/README.md

 ### Installation, configuration and usage

-A quick and dirty rundown can be found in the _b3/docs/README.txt_ but this is not the preferred documentation, it covers just global steps to take.
 Please refer to our documentation wiki as linked above for a full manual.

 ### Previous and Current Developers (Hall of Fame)